qcodespp/qcodespp.github.io/source/visa.rst

 .. code-block:: python

     instrument.channel01.parameters

+To get the entire 'picture' of the current state of the instrument, you can use the ``instrument.snapshot()`` function.

 However, eventually you will be better off either reading the API for the driver or the source code, likely in combination with the instrument's manual.
 It's painful, I know, but it's still better than writing your own driver ;)